I agree to sign up to the newsletter and receive occasional emails from TourScanner

 Your local tour guide will teach you about the history of New York City and the importance it holds worldwide today.
 You’ll then delve into the culture of this enchanting capital by walking past the National Museum of the American Indian, followed by a stroll along Wall Street.

 You'll discover other notable points of interest, including the World Trade Center and the New York Stock exchange.
 You’ll also make a stopover at the charming historic center of New Amsterdam, where you’ll feel like you’re stepping into Europe as you admire the last Dutch-style houses in the capital.

 For an obligatory photo opportunity, you’ll visit the famous Wall Street Bull sculpture, followed by a stopover at Battery Park for envy-inducing panoramic vistas of the Statue of Liberty.

-If you’re a Hollywood movie buff, this is the a movie tour is definitely for you.
-You’ll dive straight into some of the most famous scenes from “Friends” and “Sex in the City”, among others.
+If you’re a Hollywood movie buff, this movie tour is definitely for you.
+You’ll dive straight into some of the most famous scenes from “Friends” and “Sex and the City”, among others.

 You’ll stroll along the charming streets of one of New York City’s most picturesque neighborhoods as you discover some of the much-loved stomping grounds of celebrities, artists and singers, as you track down hidden surprises and well-preserved secrets that only the locals know about.